annettebalmes/earth-data-analytics-final/README.md

 - Evaluation of Sorghastrum nutans likelihood in several regions

 ## Introduction
 Sorghastrum nutans, commonly known as Indiangrass, is a warm-season perennial grass native to North America, according to the Natural Resources Conservation Service.
-It is often found in prairies, savannas, and open woodlands, and is found from the east coast to the Rocky Mountains, Arizona, Wyoming, and Utah.
+It is often found in prairies, savannas, and open woodlands, and is found from the east coast to the Rocky Mountains, Arizona, Wyoming, and Utah (Michigan Natural Features Inventory, n.d.).

 Fast Facts
 * It grows from 3 to 8 feet tall